kubernetes/website/docs/concepts/services-networking/service.md

 - sed: shortest expected delay
 - nq: never queue

-**Note:** ipvs mode assumed IPVS kernel modules are installed on the node before running kube-proxy.
+**Note:** ipvs mode assumes IPVS kernel modules are installed on the node before running kube-proxy.
 When kube-proxy starts with ipvs proxy mode, kube-proxy would validate if IPVS modules are installed on the node, if it's not installed kube-proxy will fall back to iptables proxy mode.